ClojureBridgeLondon/curriculum/outline/setup.md

 ## Light Table convenience settings

 The following setting are optional, but can make LightTable easier to use for Clojure.
-If you want all the settings, simply copy the example User Behaviour file at the end of this section.

 To add a setting, edit the User Behaviour file as follows: